Chamathka01/IT3133_Day-07/README.md

 # **IT3133_Day-07**

-2020ICT57
+## 2020ICT57

-This code demonstrate how to transfer data from a child component to a parent component i React using state and props.
+This code demonstrate how to transfer data from a child component to a parent component in React using state and props.

 ## Project Overview